pdwaggoner/plotmm/README.md

 ![Mixture of Regressions](two.png)

-Next is a bivariate Gaussian mixture model (via EMCluster)
+Next is a bivariate Gaussian mixture model (via EMCluster).
+Note, you have a few options here.
+If you simply plot via `plot_mm()` without storing the plot as an object, each ellipsis for each found cluster/mixture will plot as individual plots, followed by the final and *full* plot.
+On the other hand, by storing your plot as in the example below (e.g., `plot <- plot_mm(model, data = x)`), then calling the saved `plot` object will render only the final and *full* plot, which can be annotated accordingly via `patchwork`.

 ```{r}
 library(EMCluster)